 Scrap soap is the go-to material for any carved piece.
 Use what I call the "soap graveyard" and never throw away any scrap soap.
 Every soap maker has their bucket of scrap soap—sometimes from mistakes made in the past or just leftover soap.
 I usually pour my extra soap onto several molds like old disposable cake containers.
 I save all these and just place them in a bucket for future use.
 Do not wait too long to use these, as they tend to dry out.
 It will make the soap hard and will make it harder to carve.

 Can store-bought soap be used to make these carved pieces?

-In my case, I had developed a four-oil mixture that I use for my cold process soap making.
-As I learned from trial and error, this mixture gives me just the right hardness or softness, depending how you see it.
+In my case, I developed a four-oil mixture that I use for my cold process soap making.
+As I learned from trial and error, this mixture gives me just the right hardness or softness, depending on how you see it.
 The recipe I use gives me an end product that is easy to carve and easy to paint because it absorbs paint really well.
-I use canola, coconut, olive and jojoba oils.
+I use canola, coconut, olive, and jojoba oils.

 Have you tried bathing using your art soap?